 East Coast is a must and that basically rules out the West Coast for a 3 day trip (save it for next time).
 Explore up the coast and see the Bay of Fires.
 If you catch it on a good day it is magnificent.

 Cradle Mountain, although touristy destination it is stunning.

 And finally the Tasman Peninsula closer to Hobart so best done on your first or last day (it is a big day).
-Tasman Arch, Tessellated Pavement and Port Arthur (big and about $25 entrance, but very interesting look into Australian beginnings) about 7 years ago
+Tasman Arch, Tessellated Pavement and Port Arthur (big and about $25 entrance, but very interesting look into Australian beginnings) over 7 years ago

 If you intend on visiting the East Coast, I'd recommend the Freycinet Peninsula (http://www.puretasmania.com.au/default.asp?pID=72).
 Although this area of the coast is popular to tourists, it is with good reason.

 Wineglass bay is a must if you visit Freycinet.
 It takes approximately 45 minutes to walk to the viewpoint from the carpark to look out over Wineglass bay (you may also want to walk to the top of Mt Amos - a couple of hours from the car park - the view is impressive).
 It takes about 30 minutes (one-way) to walk into the bay from the viewpoint.

 You can find more information here: http://www.travelaus.com.au/travel-guides/tasmania/wineglass-bay.asp over 7 years ago

 For good wine I would suggest heading towards Richmond via Cambridge from Hobart.
 I would highly reccomend a stop at Meadowbank, Pooley and Puddleduck (at Puddleduck you are welcome to take a picnic lunch and enjoy it by the duck pond with a glass or two of wine.
 Tastings are free if you make a purchase or $5 if you don't purchase anything from the shop. over 7 years ago